NFDC’s Film Bazaar 2019 Ends On A High Note With Multiple Awards For Several Projects

 1. Free DI by Prasad Labs.

-2. Two version of DCI DCP free for a movie by Qube.
+2. Two versions of DCI DCP free for a movie by Qube.

 3. Rupees Two Lakh (INR 2,00,000) worth of trailer promotion at QUBE cinema theatres (Max 300 theatres) for a movie.